mramshaw/NoteM/README.md

     app-x86_64-release.apk       8.8 MB  (9,154,421 bytes)

-[These are in roughly chronological order: the newest phones are probably ARM64 (v8a) processors; older phones are probably ARM (v7a) processors; and the oldest phones x86_64 processors (and there is an even older option - which is not a target build for this app).]
+[These are in roughly chronological order: the newest phones are probably ARM64 (v8a) processors; tablets and older phones are probably ARM (v7a) processors; and the oldest phones x86_64 processors (and there is an even older option - which is not a target build for this app).]

 These APKs correspond to the following processors: